 Bench Dogs and Holddowns – Workholding for Better Results

-L-shaped metal things that wedge into dog holes and press down on work.
-Hit with a mallet to set, sideways tap to release.
-Essential for chopping mortises, carving, anything where you need downward pressure.
+Holdfasts are L-shaped metal devices that wedge into dog holes and press down on your workpiece.
+Hit the top with a mallet to set them, give the shaft a sideways tap to release.
+They are essential for chopping mortises, carving, routing — anything where you need solid downward pressure holding the piece to the bench.

-The key is proper hole sizing – 3/4″ holes work for most holdfasts.
-Your bench needs to be at least 2″ thick for them to grab properly.
-Thicker is better.
+The key to holdfasts working properly is hole sizing and bench thickness.
+Three-quarter-inch holes work for most holdfasts on the market.
+Your bench top needs to be at least two inches thick for them to grab properly.
+Thicker is better — my bench is three and a half inches and holdfasts set rock solid in it.
+On thin benchtops, they just bounce and slip.

 Dog Hole Layout

-For planing: dogs in bench working with vise dog, workpiece trapped between them.
+For planing: dogs in the bench working with the vise dog, workpiece trapped between them.
+This is the classic setup and it works beautifully for face planing and edge shooting.

 David Chen